luist18/feup-rcom-proj2/experiments/exp6/README.md

 The FTP control information is transported in the _control_ connection, i.e. the one responsible for sending the commands to the server.

-A TCP connection has three fases: establishment of the connection, data transfer and connection termination.
+A TCP connection has three phases: establishment of the connection, data transfer and connection termination.

-TCP (Transmission Control Protocol) utilizes the ARQ (Automatic Repeat Request) mechanism with the "Sliding Window" method.
+TCP (Transmission Control Protocol) utilizes the ARQ (Automatic Repeat Request) mechanism with the _Sliding Window_ method.
 That way, it uses:
-- __acknowledgment numbers__ - Ack, which are present in one of the fields of the messages sent by the receptor which indicate which frame was received correctly;
+- __acknowledgment numbers__ - represented by the field _Ack_, which are present in one of the fields of the messages sent by the receptor which indicate which frame was received correctly;
-- __window size__ - Win, which indicates the range of packets that the emitter can send;
+- __window size__ - represented by the field _Win_, which indicates the range of packets that the emitter can send;
-- __sequence number__ - Seq, which represents the number of the frame to be sent.
+- __sequence number__ - represented by the field _Seq_, which represents the number of the frame to be sent.

 ![](./snippet.png)